MercuryWorkshop/wisp-protocol/protocol.md

 Meanwhile a Wisp endpoint would look like this: `ws://example.com/customprefix/`

 It is up to the server implementation to interpret the prefix.
-It may be ignored, or used for gatekeeping in order to establish password-based authentication.
+It may be ignored, or used for gatekeeping in order to establish basic password-based authentication.

 ### Establishing a Websocket Connection
 The client must establish the connection by performing a standard websocket handshake.
 The `Sec-WebSocket-Protocol` header does not need to be set.

+### Handshake Steps
 Immediately after a websocket connection is established, the server must send a CONTINUE packet containing the initial buffer size for each stream.
+The stream ID for this packet must be set to 0.

+After the initial CONTINUE packet is sent, the server must send an INFO packet containing information about the server itself.
+This includes information about the latest supported Wisp version and a list of supported protocols.

-The stream ID for this packet must be set to 0, which corresponds to the version of the Wisp protocol (0 means Wisp v1).
-The client must wait for this CONTINUE packet to be received before beginning any communications.
-The purpose of this packet is to ensure that the client does not have to wait for a CONTINUE packet for the creation of each stream, reducing the overall delay.
+The client must wait for the CONTINUE packet and the server's INFO packet to be received before beginning any communications.
+The client must then send an INFO packet to the server describing itself and the extensions it supports.

+If either side does not send an INFO packet, the connection may still proceed, but version 1 of the protocol is used.
+If there are any other critical compatibility issues detected by either party during the handshake, the connection should be immediately closed with a CLOSE packet with reason `0x04` and a stream ID of 0.

+After these steps have been performed, regular communications can begin between the client and server.
+Only extensions that both sides support may be used.